-- 3. Extension applications
+3. Extension applications

-An appeal may be made against-

-(a) the assessment manager's decision about an extension application; or (b) a deemed refusal of an extension application.
+- (a) the assessment manager's decision about an extension application; or - (b) a deemed refusal of an extension application.

-(2) 4 40011104 1014041 01 (b) a decimed related of all extension application.
+(b) a accinica relacal of (b) a decined folded of an extension application.
 Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 1 The applicant 2 For a matter other than a deemed refusal of an extension application - a concurrence agency, other than the chief executive, for the application The assessment manager If a concurrence agency starts the appeal - the applicant If a chosen assessment manager is the respondent - the prescribed assessment manager

-Table 1

-Appeals to the P&E Court and, for certain matters, to a tribunal
+Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal